 - Unpleasant taste and odor in the mouth

 - Teeth then become impacted into the gums

 - Undoing costly orthodontic work

-Our skilled oral surgery team led by Dr. Jamieson Brady, D.D.S, is here to tackle all wisdom teeth challenges and ensure lasting oral health.
-Dr. Brady uses cutting-edge technologies like 3D imaging to ensure precision and success with every patient.
+Our skilled oral surgery team is here to tackle all wisdom teeth challenges and ensure lasting oral health.
+We use cutting-edge technologies like 3D imaging to ensure precision and success with every patient.

 How much does Wisdom Teeth Removal Cost?

 To get started, you’ll first need to know if you or your child indeed need to have your wisdom teeth removed.
-DPD Smiles offers Free Oral Surgery / Wisdom Teeth Removal Consults.
-We don’t want you or your child waiting on getting checked out due to a hefty price tag on a consultation.
+DPD Smiles offers Oral Surgery / Wisdom Teeth Removal Consults.
 Wisdom teeth extraction costs do vary depending on the complexity of the removal, so having a consult will allow our team to layout an exact quote for you.